-The books in the list below are recommendations from book club members and is the pool of titles from which we select our upcoming reading lists.
+The books in the list below are recommendations from book club members.
 This list is in alphabetical order by author.
 If you’ve read a natural history related book that you would like to add to this list, please e-mail your ideas to Linda at firstname.lastname@example.org.
-We also have an list of more than 100 books we have already discussed in this group on the first page of the Book Club website, so make sure your suggestion is not already there.
+We also have a list of more than 100 books we have already discussed in this group on the first page of the Book Club website, so make sure your suggestion is not already there.

 E.O.
 Wilson, Tales from the Ant World (2020) “Ants are the most warlike of all animals, with colony pitted against colony. . . .
 Their clashes dwarf Waterloo and Gettysburg,” writes Edward O. Wilson in his most finely observed work in decades.
 In a myrmecological tour to such far-flung destinations as Mozambique and New Guinea, the Gulf of Mexico’s Dauphin Island and even his parents’ overgrown yard back in Alabama, Wilson thrillingly evokes his nine-decade-long scientific obsession with more than 15,000 ant species.
 A personal account by one of our greatest scientists, Tales from the Ant World is an indispensable volume for any lover of the natural world. (recommended by Wendy)

 Ed Yong, An Immense World: How animal senses reveal the hidden realms around us (2022).
 All animals, including humans, perceive only a tiny amount of our immense world.
 Yong, a staff writer for The Atlantic, looks at the sights, textures, sounds, smells, electric and magnetic fields and more that are experienced by a variety of animals.
 He describes turtles that track magnetic fields, scallops with complex vision, what dogs smell on the street, what songbirds hear in their songs.
 This book is a joy to read and it is no wonder that it received rave reviews.
 (Recommended by Linda)